-- But the painting market is not as lively here, as it was in Florida.
+But the painting market is not as lively here, as it was in Florida.
 And my house is not big enough for many students.

+The internet reaches the world thru the World Wide Web.
 I figured it was worth the plunge.
 So I jumped in and built a website for my art.
 But it hardly went anywhere.

-- And I get to share my experiences and knowledge with budding artists wherever they live.
+Plus, I get to share my experiences and knowledge with budding artists wherever they live.